mParticle/react-native-mparticle/README.md

 }
 ```

-Please see [Identity](http://docs.mparticle.com/developers/sdk/ios/identity/) for more information on supplying an `MPIdentityApiRequest` object during SDK initialization.
+See [Identity](http://docs.mparticle.com/developers/sdk/ios/identity/) for more information on supplying an `MPIdentityApiRequest` object during SDK initialization.

 ## <a name="Android"></a>Android

-1. Grab your mParticle key and secret from [your workspace's dashboard](https://app.mparticle.com/apps) and construct an `MParticleOptions` object.
+1. Copy your mParticle key and secret from [your workspace's dashboard](https://app.mparticle.com/setup/inputs/apps) and construct an `MParticleOptions` object.

 2. Call `start` from the `onCreate` method of your app's `Application` class.
 It's crucial that the SDK be started here for proper session management.
 If you don't already have an `Application` class, create it and then specify its fully-qualified name in the `<application>` tag of your app's `AndroidManifest.xml`.

+For more help, see [the Android set up docs](https://docs.mparticle.com/developers/sdk/android/getting-started/#create-an-input).

 ```java
 package com.example.myapp;